kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 	}
 }
 ```
-Note that we included ```c++ #pragma omp critical``` to indicate that each processor has this common queue or array and it locks it in, keeping a sort of global copy for among all processors.
+Note that we included ```#pragma omp critical``` to indicate that each processor has this common queue or array and it locks it in, keeping a sort of global copy for among all processors.
 Although not the most efficient way to parallelize (some threads may remain idle), it is a more intuitive and simpler approach to reduce execution time.

 # Closeness Centrality